-"The rest of the industry, including brokers, should now take note and swiftly review the practices they have in place to to ensure they comply with their responsible lending obligations," said ASIC Deputy Chair Peter Kell.
+"The rest of the industry, including brokers, should now take note and swiftly review the practices they have in place to to ensure they comply with their responsible lending obligations," said ASIC Deputy Chair Peter Kell at the time.

 High risk is back in

-Demand for interest-only loans has grown by about 80% in between 2012 and 2015 and three other types of high-risk home loans are also back on the market for those who have little or nothing in the way of a deposit.
+Demand for interest-only loans grew by about 80% in between 2012 and 2015 and three other types of high-risk home loans are also on the market for those who have little or nothing in the way of a deposit.
 The loans leave very little margin for comfort if there's a change in circumstances, such as an interest rate hike or a decrease in income.